 Optional oral lead-in, if used, should be taken for at least 28 days.

-• Participants in the US were inclusive of the Black/African American and Latino communities of men and transgender women who have sex with men, who constitute the greatest percentage of new HIV diagnoses3
+• Participants in the US were inclusive of the Black and Latino/Latina communities of men and transgender women who have sex with men, who constitute the greatest percentage of new HIV diagnoses3

 IQR=interquartile range.